vincedovy/CNC-files/README.md

 # CNC-files
- NC files for cutting on the CNC
+ NC (g-code) files for cutting on the MAxT OpenBuilds CNC